RP-Umeshwari/Calorie-burnt-prediction-using-regression-analysis/README.md

-Calories Burned Prediction Model
+# Calories Burned Prediction Model

-Overview:
+## Overview
 This project aims to predict the number of calories burned using a linear regression model based on various personal attributes.
 The dataset includes the following features:

-1.Age
-2.Weight
-3.Height
-4.Gender
+1. Age
+2. Weight
+3. Height
+4. Gender
-5.Activity Level
+5. Activity Level

 The target variable is the number of calories burned.

+## Data Preprocessing
-Data Preprocessing:
+### Encoding Categorical Data
-Encoding Categorical Data: The gender attribute is encoded into numerical format.
+- The gender attribute is encoded into numerical format.

+### Feature Scaling
-Feature Scaling: All features are scaled using StandardScaler to standardize the data.
+- All features are scaled using `StandardScaler` to standardize the data.

+### Train-Test Split
-Train-Test Split: The dataset is split into training and testing sets for model evaluation.
+- The dataset is split into training and testing sets for model evaluation.

-Model Training and Evaluation:
+## Model Training and Evaluation
-A Linear Regression model is trained on the training set.
+- A **Linear Regression** model is trained on the training set.
-The model is evaluated using the Mean Squared Error (MSE) metric on the testing set.
+- The model is evaluated using the **Mean Squared Error (MSE)** metric on the testing set.

-Model Performance:
+## Model Performance
-The evaluation yields an MSE value, representing the model's prediction error.
+- The evaluation yields an MSE value, representing the model's prediction error.

-User Interaction:
+## User Interaction
 The model is made interactive, allowing users to predict calories burned based on personal attributes.
 Users can input:

-1.Age
-2.Weight
-3.Height
-4.Gender
+1. Age
+2. Weight
+3. Height
+4. Gender
-5.Activity Level
+5. Activity Level

 The inputs are processed and scaled similarly to the training data, and the model predicts the estimated calories burned.

-Conclusion:
+## Conclusion
 This project demonstrates a practical application of machine learning in personal health analytics, providing a method to estimate caloric expenditure based on easily available personal attributes.